StarRocks/starrocks/docs/table_design/Table_types.md

 # Table Types

-You must specify a data model and define one or more columns as a sort key at table creation.
+You must specify a table type and define one or more columns as a sort key at table creation.
 This way, when data is initially loaded into the table that you created, StarRocks can sort, process, and store the data based on the sort key.
-This topic describes the data models that StarRocks provides to meet your varying business requirements.
+This topic describes the table types that StarRocks provides to meet your varying business requirements.

 ## Basic concepts

-### Data models
+### Table types

-StarRocks provides four data models: Duplicate Key, Aggregate Key, Unique Key, and Primary Key.
-These four data models are well suited to a wide range of data analytics scenarios such as log analysis, data aggregation and analysis, and real-time data analysis.
+StarRocks provides four table types: Duplicate Key, Aggregate Key, Unique Key, and Primary Key.
+These four table types are well suited to a wide range of data analytics scenarios such as log analysis, data aggregation and analysis, and real-time data analysis.

 ### Sort keys

+<<<<<<< HEAD
 When you create a table, you can specify one or more columns based on which StarRocks sorts, processes, and stores the data loaded in to that table.
 The one or more columns that you specified comprise the sort key.
 These columns are referred to as sort key columns.
 The sort key is usually created on dimension columns that are frequently used as filter conditions for queries, because this can accelerate queries.
 In the Duplicate Key model, the sort key is created on columns that are used to sort data, and is defined by using the `DUPLICATE KEY` keyword.
 In the Aggregate Key model, the sort key is created on columns that are used to aggregate data, and is defined by using the `AGGREGATE KEY` keyword.
 In the Unique Key model or Primary Key model, the sort key is created on columns on which unique constraints are enforced, and is defined by using the `PRIMARY KEY` or `UNIQUE KEY` keyword.

 Compared with traditional primary keys, sort keys in StarRocks have the following characteristics: